commaai/pandajs/README.md

 #### `Panda.getDeviceMetadata()` -> `[string, string]`
 Requests both the serial number and secret from the Panda device.
 This is used internally to power `getSerialNumber` and `getSecret`.

-Returns an array with 2 items in, the serial number and then the secret.
+Returns an array with 2 items in, the serial number and the secret.

 #### `Panda.getSerialNumber()` -> `string`
 Requests the serial number.